Microchipping your pets

 Share Article

-The government has made microchipping of all dogs over eight weeks old compulsory.
+In England, microchipping is a legal requirement for all dogs over eight weeks old and all cats over 20 weeks old.
 Good for you and your furry friend, microchipping is when you implant a chip in your pet so that they can be identified when lost.
-Below is our brief guide about the processes and law regarding microchipping.
+Here’s a quick guide about the processes and law regarding microchipping.

 What is microchipping?